ray33ee/EZregex/readme.md

 	- Scratch: Builds + applies the regex to the scratch portion, highlighting any matches and displaying any capture groups in a popup window when the user mouses over highlights
 	- Run: Build + Test + Scratch
 - A popup message (in the bottom right) should appear informing the user of succcess/fail from the compiler and pass/fail from the tests

-- There also needs to be a way to choose the flavor of the final output regex
+Note: See [This](https://codersblock.com/blog/highlight-text-inside-a-textarea/) for details on how to highlight the matches in the scratch space

 ## Technical breakdown